k-kinzal/dgeni-markdown-example/docs/ng/type/ngModel.NgModelController.md

 ### $setTouched
 Sets the control to its touched state.

-This method can be called to remove the 'ng-untouched' class and set the control to its touched state (ng-touched class).
-A model is considered to be touched when the user has first interacted (focussed) on the model input element and then shifted focus away (blurred) from the input element.
+This method can be called to remove the `ng-untouched` class and set the control to its touched state (`ng-touched` class).
+A model is considered to be touched when the user has first focused the control element and then shifted focus away from the control (blur event).